jamarchand/tbox-scan/README.md

         tbox-scan  -f genome_example2.fa -o output_file2.csv -m 1 -s -c 100

 # About this work
 Tbox-scan was written as an auxilliary tool for T-box Annotation Database (https://tbdb.io).
 More information about how the database was built can be found on the BioRxiv page.
+If you have questions or issues running tbox-scan, post an issue or message me on twitter @syntbio.

 - Marchand, J. A., Pierson Smela, M. D., Jordan, T. H. H., Narasimhan, K. & Church, G. M. (2020).
 TBDB – A database of structurally annotated T-box riboswitch:tRNA pairs. bioRxiv.